mentalblock/ganglia_postgresql/README.md

 More information on Ganglia python modules can be found [here](http://sourceforge.net/apps/trac/ganglia/wiki/ganglia_gmond_python_modules).

+## Requirements
+* The [psycopg2](http://www.initd.org/psycopg/) library.
+This is a PostgreSQL adapter for Python.
+Your OS distribution may have a package available which provides this adapter.

 ## Installation
 * Copy `postgresql.pyconf` to `/etc/ganglia/conf.d/`.
 * Copy `postgresql.py` to `/usr/lib64/ganglia/python_modules`